Prazual-Karki/Prazual-Karki/README.md

 ### ✍️ Technical Blog
 I enjoy sharing my knowledge and insights on full stack development.
 You can find articles and tutorials on my technical blog: [Blog Name](link).
+-->
 ### 📫 Contact Me
 Feel free to reach out to me for collaboration, feedback, or inquiries.
-You can contact me via email: [Your Email Address].
+You can contact me via email: prazualarki@gmail.com.

 Let's connect and build amazing projects together!